Skip to content

 A photograph of Douglass Sullivan-González, Ph.D.

-"I’ve found the Humap software through this process to be very intuitive, and it provides us a tool to communicate a story and hard data in a very manageable format.
+"I’ve found the Humap software to be very intuitive, and it provides us a tool to communicate a story and hard data in a very manageable format.
 This software will become a staple in University-community experiential learning."

 Douglass Sullivan-González, Ph.D.
 Professor of History, University of Mississippi